Counting Insights Vol 1.2 Applications of Pigeon-Hole Principle

 Existence of Divsior of a Sum of Integers

 Theorem 3.
-Let .
-Given integers , there exist with such that is divisible by .
+Let mN.
+Given m integers a1,a2,,am, there exist k,lN with 0k<lm such that ak+1+ak+2++al is divisible by m.

-Proof: Consider the partial sums
+Proof: Consider the m partial sums

-Consider set of partial sums as set and set of possible remainders as set .
-Then we have, .
+Consider set of m partial sums as set A and set of m1 possible remainders as set B. Then we have, |A|>1×|B|.
 So by contrapositive of Theorem 1, at least two distinct partial sums have the same non-zero remainder.

-such that and .
+Si,Sj such that Si=qi×m and Sj=qj×m.

-with such that .
+k=i,l=j with k<l such that m|(ak+1+ak+2++al).

 Guarantees in a Scheduling Decision